pnp/cli-microsoft365/docs/manual/docs/cmd/azmgmt/flow/flow-run-list.md

 ------|-----------
 `--help`|output usage information
-`-n, --name <name>`|The name of the Microsoft Flow to get information about `-e, --environment <environment>`|The name of the environment for which to retrieve available Flows `-o, --output [output]`|Output type. `json|text`.
+`-n, --name <name>`|The name of the Microsoft Flow to get information about `-e, --environment <environment>`|The name of the environment to which the flow belongs `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging